Non-linear degenerate parabolic flow equations and a finer differential structure on Wasserstein spaces: Abstract

 \section{Abstract}

-I am grateful to Alessio Figalli and Ulisse Stefanelli for their guidance and support.
+I am grateful to Alessio Figalli and Ulisse Stefanelli for their guidance and encouragement.
 I would also like to thank Hans Gersbach, Wilhelm Schlag, Darko Mitrovic, Nikolai V. Krylov and Hermann Schichl for their valuable input.
-All errors are mine.